 Who is Eligible

 Summer Student Fellowships are awarded to undergraduate students who will have completed their junior year at colleges or universities by the start of the fellowship period.
+Students who will graduate before the fellowship begins are not eligible to apply.
 Preference is given to students studying in any of the fields of science or engineering including but not limited to the fields of biology, chemistry, engineering, geology, geophysics, mathematics, meteorology, physics, oceanography, and marine policy.
 Students must have at least a tentative interest in the ocean sciences, oceanographic engineering, mathematics, or marine policy.
 Through the Summer Student Fellowship program, WHOI's aim is to provide promising students with a meaningful first-hand introduction to research in oceanography, oceanographic engineering, or marine policy.

 - Students in a three year Bachelor's Degree Program, such as those in the UK, must be in their second year